mnot/ietf-comments/README.md

 ## Installation

-To install ietf-comments, you'll need [Python 3.6](https://www.python.org/) or greater.
+To install ietf-comments, you'll need [Python](https://www.python.org/).

-The best way to install it is using [pipx](https://pypa.github.io/pipx/), because that will created an isolated environment for the dependencies:
+The best way to install it is using [pipx](https://pypa.github.io/pipx/), because that will automatically create an isolated environment for the dependencies:

 > pipx install ietf-comments

-Alternatively, you can install it directly using pip:

-> pip3 install ietf-comments

 **Note** that to use rfced-comments, you'll need Python 3.10 or greater.
 To assure that Python 3.10 is being used, you may need to use something like:

-> python3.10 -m pip install ietf-comments
+> pipx install ietf-comments --python /path/to/python3.10

 ## Use